dydxprotocol/solo/docs/perpetual-guide.md

 ### Index Price for Funding

 Funding payments occur on-chain, so the calculation of funding payments from the funding rate uses an on-chain index given by a MakerDAO v2 oracle.
 The funding rate itself is calculated off-chain, and uses an off-chain index which is updated more frequently than the on-chain index.
-The indices are each calculated the same way, as the median spot price of seven exchanges: Binance, Bitfinex, Bitstamp, Bittrex, Coinbase Pro, Gemini, and Kraken.
+The indices are each calculated the same way, as the median spot price of five exchanges: Bitstamp, Bittrex, Coinbase Pro, Gemini, and Kraken.

 ### Funding Rate Updates